Geometric analysis of the Yang-Mills-Higgs-Dirac model: Regularity of weak solutions

 \section{Regularity of weak solutions}

-In the remaining sections we focus on the case of lowest critical dimension, that is, we consider a closed Riemann surface~$M$ as domain..
-In this section, we show regularity of critical points up to a gauge transformation.
+In the remaining part we focus on the critical dimension, that is, we consider a Riemann surface~$M$ as domain.
+First we show regularity of critical points up to a gauge transformation.